Foggy weather expected in Baku

 By Laman Ismayilova

-Changeable cloudy and rainless weather is expected in Baku and on the Absheron peninsula on December 25.
-Fog will be in some places.
-Southwest wind will blow.
+Cloudy and foggy weather is expected in Baku and Absheron peninsula on December 29.
+Drizzle will be observed in some places.
+North wind will blow.

-The temperature on the Absheron peninsula will be 6-10 °C at night, 12-16 °C in the daytime.

-The atmospheric pressure will be below the norm 756 mm.
-Relative humidity will be 70-75 at night, 50-55 percent in the daytime.
+Atmospheric pressure will rise from 765 mm mercury column to 769 mm mercury column.
+Relative humidity will make 75-85 percent at night and 60-70 percent in the daytime.

-The weather will be mainly rainless in the country's regions.
-However, rain and snow are predicted in some north and west regions.
-It will be foggy in some places.
-West wind will intensify.
+Rainy weather is expected in some regions.
+Snow will fall in the mountainous areas.
+Fog will be observed in some places.
+East wind will blow.